rust-lang/book/src/ch10-01-syntax.md

 This code means the type `Point<f32>` will have a method named `distance_from_origin` and other instances of `Point<T>` where `T` is not of type `f32` will not have this method defined.
-The method measures how far our point is from the point at coordinates (0.0, 0.0) and uses mathematical operations that are available only for floating point types.
+This method measures the distance between two points in a function graph, and uses mathematical operations that are available only for floating point types.

 Generic type parameters in a struct definition aren’t always the same as those you use in that struct’s method signatures.
 For example, Listing 10-11 defines